Potential of constraining the Fifth Force Using the Earth as a Spin and Mass Source from space

-Hypothetical fifth forces can generally be classified into two categories: those that depend on spins~~\cite{Moody:1984ba,Dobrescu:2006au,Fadeev:2018rfl} and those that do not~\cite{Adelberger:2003zx}.
-The former, also known as exotic spin-dependent interactions, could be interpreted as new types of long-range forces mediated between fermions via novel light or massless particles including spin-0 axion-like particles (ALPs)~\cite{Wilczek:1977pj,Weinberg:1977ma,Peccei:1977hh}, spin-1 bosons~\cite{Dobrescu:2006au}, and dark photons~\cite{Jaeckel:2010ni,An:2014twa}, all of which are also leading candidates for dark matter or dark energy.
+Hypothetical fifth forces can generally be classified into two categories: those that depend on spins~~\cite{8,9,10} and those that do not~\cite{11}.
+The former, also known as exotic spin-dependent interactions, could be interpreted as new types of long-range forces mediated between fermions via novel light or massless particles including spin-0 axion-like particles (ALPs)~\cite{3,12,13}, spin-1 bosons~\cite{9}, dark photons~\cite{14,15}, and pairs of fermions~\cite{16,17,18}, all of which are also leading candidates for dark matter or dark energy.

-Moody and Wilczek first proposed the formalism for the exotic spin-dependent interactions associated with the axion~\cite{Moody:1984ba}.
-Later, it was shown that any interaction mediated by scalar and vector bosons can be expressed via $16$ individual terms with their spin, mass, distance, and relative velocity~\cite{Dobrescu:2006au}.
-These potentials were revisited recently~\cite{Fadeev:2018rfl}, where they were categorized by the types of physical couplings instead of the spin-momentum structure~\cite{Dobrescu:2006au}.
-Meanwhile, various experiments have been proposed or performed to search for them, such as torsion balance or pendulum experiments~\cite{Hammond:2007jm,Heckel:2013ina,Terrano:2015sna,Ding:2020mic,PhysRevLett.71.3247}, resonance string experiments~\cite{Long:2003dx}, spectroscopy~\cite{Ficek:2016qwp,Ficek:2018mck}, comagnetometers~\cite{Vasilakis:2008yn,Crescini:2020ykp,Wu:2023edi,Liang:2023iya,Zhang:2023qmu,Wei:2022mra}, trapped ions~\cite{Kotler:2015ura}, nitrogen-vacancy center in diamond~\cite{Rong:2017wzk,Rong:2018yos}, neutron or polarized $^3$He atoms~\cite{Yan:2014ruk} or other macroscopic experiments~\cite{Hunter:2013hza,Hunter:2013gba,Clayburn:2023eys}.
-These experiments typically use a large collection of particles as a polarized spin source or an unpolarized mass source, and spin sensors, i.e., sensitive systems for measuring the resulting shifts in spin energy levels.
+Moody and Wilczek first proposed the formalism for exotic spin-dependent interactions associated with the axion~\cite{8}.
+Later, it was shown that any interaction mediated by scalar and vector bosons can be expressed as $16$ terms, each characterized by its spin, mass, distance, and relative velocity~\cite{9}.
+These potentials were revisited recently~\cite{7,10}, where they were categorized by the types of physical couplings instead of the spin-momentum structure~\cite{9}.
+Meanwhile, various experiments have been proposed or performed to search for them, such as torsion balance or pendulum experiments~\cite{19,20,21,22,23}, torsional oscillator experiments~\cite{24}, spectroscopy~\cite{25,26}, comagnetometers~\cite{27,28,29,30,31,32}, trapped ions~\cite{33}, nitrogen-vacancy center in diamond~\cite{34,35}, neutron or polarized $^3$He atoms~\cite{36} or other macroscopic experiments~\cite{37,38,39}.
+These experiments typically utilize a large collection of particles as a polarized spin source or an unpolarized mass source, along with spin sensors — sensitive systems for measuring the resulting shifts in spin energy levels.